 As your miles start accumulating and your runs get longer, it’s exciting to track your progress with a GPS watch.
 Getting a Garmin — the name itself is synonymous with running watch in certain circles — can be a rite of passage for runners marking their transition to full-blown data-obsessed run nerds.
 This entry-level model monitors speed, time, and distance, and functions as a daily activity tracker when you’re not running.
 A friend who runs two to three times per week said, “I’ve been using the Nike+ Run app, and even though it shows mileage numbers, it doesn’t always appear to be accurate, since there is no map that shows where I’ve actually run.
 The Garmin would make tracking my mileage more accurate.”

 Good gifts for new runners address concerns that might keep them on the couch and off the road.
 We’ve touched on blisters and boredom, and this armband answers another common question: Where do I put my stuff?!
-I ran for years with a very simple Nike armband — that I can’t even link to because it’s from circa 2008 and long discontinued — but this one serves the same purpose, giving runners a place to stash a phone and keys.
+There are armbands and running belts, of course, but these innovative crop tights have a waistband-wide pocket that fits everything with no moving parts.
+For a longer-length tight, the Tracksmith Turnover legging has a similarly roomy back pocket.

 For veteran runners

 Runners pounding the pavement several times a week know all about aching muscles.
 A good rubdown by a pro relieves pain by loosening muscle fibers and increasing circulation.
 Among my running friends, massages were the most wished for gifts hands down.
 One runner I spoke with said she’d love “a gift card to get a good massage, somewhere they really know how to treat athletes or somewhere that’s really swanky and worth the splurge after a big race.”
 At On Point Sports Care in New York, the massage therapists are athletes themselves who understand the unique needs of runners.